KarolCiesluk/todo-list-react/README.md

 Additionally it's possible to filter existing tasks so that you only see the tasks that consist searched text.
 When you click on a task's text you will get to see its details.

-The app was written during my participation in the YouCode frontend developer course.
+The app was written during [YouCode](https://youcode.pl/frontend-developer/) front-end developer course.

 ## Technologies
 - html